fac-15/Curenetics/README.md

 - if travel expenses will be paid
 - Trial contact person
 - Trial contact person's email and phone number

 ---

-### User journey:

-Upon opening the app I as a patient am reassured that it is secure and reliable.
-I put in a minimum amount of information and I do not feel intimidated or frustrated by medical jargon.
-Finally, I am taken to a list of results which are sorted according to how relevant they are to me.
-When I select one trial from the list I can get more information from it.

----